 Marty Irby, president at Competitive Markets Action and secretary at the Organization for Competitive Markets, said, "We applaud President Trump’s nomination of Brooke Rollins as Secretary of Agriculture, congratulate Brooke on achieving such a tremendous milestone in her career, and know she will make Texas proud.
 It’s time to pull the plug and drain the swamp of all the incestuous industrial agriculture lobbying interests that have sold American family farmers out to foreign multinational conglomerates in China and Brazil.”

-Mitchell Hora, founder and CEO of Continuum Ag in Iowa, said on X, "Congratulations!
+Mitchell Hora, Iowa farmer and founder and CEO of Continuum Ag, said on X, "Congratulations!
 Looking forward to working with you to support American ag, drive #SoilHealth, and successfully implement the #45Z tax credit!"

 While in the White House, Rollins "developed and managed the transformational domestic policy agenda of the Trump Administration, leading to historic achievements for the American people," according to her AFPI bio.